naren-m/literature-notes/highlights/Books/Brahma Sutra Bhasya.md

 - The compound implies birth, continuance, and ([Location 318](https://readwise.io/to_kindle?action=open&asin=B00CGYK04Y&location=318))
 - Had the six modifications listed by Yaska in the words, "It originates, exists, grows," etc. been accepted (here), ([Location 326](https://readwise.io/to_kindle?action=open&asin=B00CGYK04Y&location=326))
 - The realization of Brahman results from the firm conviction43 arising from the deliberation on the (Vedic) texts and their meanings'44 ([Location 334](https://readwise.io/to_kindle?action=open&asin=B00CGYK04Y&location=334))
-- Taittiriya Upani\$ad states, "Seek to know that from which all these beings take birth, that by which they live after being born, that towards which they proceed and into which they merge; that is Brahman" (Tai. ([Location 358](https://readwise.io/to_kindle?action=open&asin=B00CGYK04Y&location=358))
+- Taittiriya Upani$ad states, "Seek to know that from which all these beings take birth, that by which they live after being born, that towards which they proceed and into which they merge; that is Brahman" (Tai. ([Location 358](https://readwise.io/to_kindle?action=open&asin=B00CGYK04Y&location=358))